apache/usergrid/stack/README.md

 You can also run it as a webapp in Tomcat, by deploying the ROOT.war file generated in the usergrid/rest project.

+## Upgrading from Previous Versions

+If you built and used a previous version of Usergrid, that may be using a different schema, we have an easy built-in tool to audit your Cassandra column family structure and upgrade the dataset as necessary.
+Once you have pulled, built and launched the new version of Usergrid, just hit [http://localhost:8080/system/database/setup](http://localhost:8080/system/database/setup) to run the upgrade tool.

 ## Getting Started with the Admin Portal

 By default, the [Usergrid admin portal](https://github.com/apigee/usergrid-portal) points to our production servers at `api.usergrid.com`.
 However, by specifying an api_url argument in the query string, you can have it point to